orangese/neural-networks/README.md

 #### MNIST (`mnist`):

-MLPs and ConvNNs applied to the classic "Hello World" of machine learning problems-- digit recognition with the MNIST dataset.
+MLPs and ConvNNs applied to the classic "Hello World" of machine learning problems: digit recognition with the MNIST dataset.

 #### AI Credit (`credit-analysis`):